MapStory/Learning/modules/module5.md

     - _Geometric Interval_:
     - _Standard Deviation_:

-_Under the `Stroke` header_:

-- Select the way you want the line surrounding your features (the `Stroke`) to be depicted.
+9. Under the `Stroke` header, select the way you want the line surrounding your features (the `Stroke`) to be depicted.
 StoryScapes supports strokes that are `Solid`, `Dashed`, or `Dotted`.
 Here dotted is selected.

-- Select the thickness (or `Weight`) for the stroke.
+10. Select the thickness (or `Weight`) for the stroke.
 Here a stroke weight of 1 is selected.

-- Select the `Color` for stroke.
+11. Select the `Color` for stroke.
 Here Black is selected.

-- Select the `Transparency` for the stroke.
+12. Select the `Transparency` for the stroke.
 A 100 percent transparency will show the color in its fullest form.
 Lower numbered transparencies will show a lighter stroke that is easier to see through.
 Here the transparency is 100.

-_Under the `Label` header:

-- Select an attribute with text if you want that text to appear on the map as a label.
-In this example, I could select the attribute that has the governorates name so that that name appears on each governorate.
+13. Under the `Label` header, select an attribute with text if you want that text to appear on the map as a label.
+In this example, we could select the attribute that has the governorates name so that that name appears on each governorate.
 In this example no attribute is selected for a label.
 If we had selected one, we could also customize the `Size`, `Font`, `Color` and `Style` of the font used by the label.

-_Under the `Rules` header_:

  Once all of the `Classification` options are specified, StoryScapes will automatically generate a colors for the number of group bins you specified.
 In this example we had five group bins using Natural Breaks, so five group bins are generated.
 StoryScapes allows you to alter and customize any of the pre-selected colors, but keep in mind that if you make changes, you should retain the core aspect of choropleth mapping - bigger numbers should correspond with darker colors.

 At this point, our choropleth style for the StoryLayer looks like this: